SizeCredit/size-solidity/README.md

 Since there can be an unlimited number of whitelisted vaults, the amount of underlying held by `NonTransferrableRebasingTokenVault` cannot be computed in constant time, so  `totalSupply` should not be used onchain.
 In addition, due to rounding in scaled/shares accounting, the invariant `SUM(balanceOf) == totalSupply()` may not hold true.
 However, we should still have `SUM(balanceOf) <= totalSupply()`, since `balanceOf` rounds down, and also to guarantee the solvency of the protocol.

+#### Collections, curators and rate providers

+Since Size v1.8, TODO ...

+- The behavior of copy trading changed, where rate providers' limit orders does not have have precedence over a user curve.

 ## Test

 ```bash